 Cooking Surface Area

 Another thing to keep in mind when determining the size of the grill is the cooking surface area.
 A grill can look big but have a small cooking area.
 The area is measured in square inches, and 450 to 500 square inches should be sufficient for small family meals.
 For a family of around 5 or 6 you should be looking at 550 to 650 square inch grills.

 The cooking space or area is divided into two: primary cooking space and secondary cooking space.
 The area just above the grates and burner is called the primary cooking space, and this is where most of the cooking or grilling is done.

 The secondary space includes all the side burners and racks that you could open up to allow more space for cooking.
 If you intend to use your grill to cook for several people at a time, then a sizeable secondary space is necessary.

-How Much Space Do You Have Available
+How Much Space Do You Have Available?

 How much room do you have for your grill setup?
 Do you intend to use it in your porch, balcony, or backyard?
 Natural gas grills can be quite large.

 Burners are vital components of any grill, and natural gas grills can have up to 8 burners, although this is very rare.
 They are the heating element in the grill, and so determine how hot the grill gets when food is being cooked.